spencermountain/compromise/README.md

 <div align="left">
-pull-out parts of a text:
+you can pull-out parts of a text:
 </div>

 ```js